MS-Jahan/Messenger-Message-Logger/README.md

-# [THIS THING ISN'T WORKING RIGHT NOW (fbchat module issue).
+# [CODE CAN HAVE BUGS (As changes made to fbchat module).
 USE IT IF YOU CAN DEBUG AND LET ME KNOW IF YOU CAN.]

 # Messenger-Message-Logger